drawrowfly/tiktok-scraper/README.md

     // File path where all files will be saved: {string default: 'CURRENT_DIR'}
     filepath: `CURRENT_DIR`,

+    // Scrape user profile information: {boolean default: false}
+    // Is very usefull when scraping posts from a thrends
+    // If you will make to many requests you can receive Rate Limit
+    user_data: false,

     // Output with information can be saved to a CSV or JSON files: {string default: 'na'}
     // 'csv' to save in csv